Superformula/cloud-backend-test/README.md

 - Delightful experience for engineers consuming your APIs

 ## Q&A

+> How should I start this code challenge?
+Fork this repo to your own account and make git commits to add your code as you would on any other project.

 > Where should I send back the result when I'm done?
 Send us a pull request when you think you are done.
 There is no deadline for this task unless otherwise noted to you directly.

 > What if I have a question?